So…what is Intuitive Eating

 So how do you actually start Intuitive Eating?

 Developed by dietitians Evelyn Tribole and Elyse Resch in 1995, Intuitive Eating is evidence-based with 10 principles underpinning it (3).
-The principles and how you can get started include:

 1. Reject the Diet Mentality

 Unfollow any social media accounts that promote weight loss and push unrealistic body standards.
 Toss out diet plans, magazines and books that once graced your bookshelf.
 It’s time to break up with diet culture for good so you can allow Intuitive Eating to become part of your life.